reactioncommerce/federated-gateway/docs/quick-start.md

 - [Next Steps](#next-steps)

 ## Prerequisite
 Federated Gateway is just a single service in a larger e-commerce ecosystem that Reaction is creating.
-The easiest way to get up and running with the entire Reaction system is to use the [Reaction Platform][platform].
+The easiest way to get up and running with the entire Reaction system is to use the [Reaction DevelopmentPlatform][platform].
 We'll cover how to set it up with and without the Platform, but know the Platform is the preferred way to run the entire Reaction system locally.

 _You'll need at least the following._
 * [Git][git]